 Graviton image by Julie Peasley, see http://www.particlezoo.net/

 You also come to appreciate that light interacts with light to form electrons and positrons in gamma-gamma pair production.
 You come to appreciate that the electron is not a point particle, so renormalization is not a good thing.
 You come to appreciate what Maxwell meant when he talked about the screw nature of electromagnetism, why magnetic monopoles do not exist, and why the electron moves towards the proton.
 It isn’t because photons are flying back and forth.
 So you come to appreciate that there are issues with quantum gravity.
-Let’s take a look at that, using fair use excerpts from a recent blog post on the subject.
+Let’s take a look at that by going through Sabine Hossenfelder’s blog post on the subject.
 And I quote:

 Einstein’s theory of general relativity is more than a hundred years old, but still it gives physicists headaches.
 Not only are Einstein’s equations hideously difficult to solve, they also clash with physicists other most-cherished achievement, quantum theory.